When my kids were young, I knew I wanted to raise them in a family known for their kindness, generosity, and ability to love others well.

 We must remember that one of our main goals as a parent is to teach our children what they will need to know when they leave our home for adulthood.
 Use summer break as an opportunity to strengthen your son or daughter’s set of life skills.

-What life skills will you be striving to teach your child this summer?
+What life skills will you strive to teach your child this summer?

 Unplug-Technology-Family-Device-Holder